CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

 	Permitted only in program mode.

-IN# reads a record from the specified file and assigns the elements of that record to the specified variables.
+:guilabel:`IN#` reads a record from the specified file and assigns the elements of that record to the specified variables.

-The file must first have been opened for reading with an OPEN command.
+The file must first have been opened for reading with an :guilabel:`OPEN` command.

 .. admonition:: Example:
 	:class: hint